• English

 The Bahariya Oasis is a beautiful stop at the northernmost point of Egypt.

 This oasis has particular historical significance as it was an important transit point for the Caravan tracks and the Nile Valley.
-It is also a treasure trove of great and important archeological finds of our modern times.
+It is also a treasure trove of significant and critical archeological finds of our modern times.

 The name of the Bahariya Oasis

 The name Bahareya was likely derived from the word Bahr, which means the sea in Arabic.
 The word more specifically referred to the Mediterranean Sea and generally to the Northern lands of Egypt in ancient times.
-The Pharos named the Bahareya Oasis "Desdes" while the Romans named it "Parva" or the little oasis.
+The Pharos named the Bahareya Oasis "Desdes," while the Romans called it "Parva," or the little oasis.

 The location & geographical significance

-Bahareya is 370 kilometers north of Cairo, making it nearer to the capital of Egypt compared to other remote oases like Siwa or Al Kharga.
-This is maybe why many Carians and tourists who visit Cairo prefer to travel to the Bahareya if they want to try the taste of the Egyptian oasis lifestyle.
+Bahareya is 370 kilometers north of Cairo, making it nearer to the capital of Egypt than other remote oases like Siwa or Al Kharga.
+This may be why many Carians and tourists who visit Cairo prefer to travel to the Bahareya to taste the Egyptian oasis lifestyle.

-The Bahareya features a large depression in the desert that is 94 kilometers long and 40 kilometers wide.
-The oasis also contains some huge mountains like Gebel Ghurabi, Gebel Maghrafa, and Gebel Dist also known as Gebel El Englizi or the English Mountain.
+The Bahareya features a significant depression in the desert that is 94 kilometers long and 40 kilometers wide.
+The oasis also contains huge mountains like Gebel Ghurabi, Gebel Maghrafa, and Gebel Dist, also known as Gebel El Englizi or the English Mountain.

 The History of the Bahariya Oasis

-The first human settlement in the Bahareya Oasis, recorded in history, was in the middle kingdom.
-Specifically starting from the 18th dynasty, the Bahareya Oasis started gaining commercial and political importance because of its location on the track of the trading caravans between the Nile Valley and tribes in Libya and the Western Desert.
+The first human settlement in the Bahareya Oasis, recorded in history, was in the Middle Kingdom.
+Specifically starting from the 18th Dynasty, the Bahareya Oasis started gaining commercial and political importance because of its location on the track of the trading caravans between the Nile Valley and tribes in Libya and the

 The most prosperous period in the ancient history of the Bahareya Oasis was during the reign of the 26th Dynasty, particularly during the rule of Amasi when the ancient city of Psobthis, which was located in the middle of the oasis, became the center of the trading routes of the Western Desert.

 The importance of the Bahareya Oasis increased even during the Greco-Roman period.
-This was because it was not only an important point in the trading routes, but it became a major producer of many goods such as wine, olive oils, dates, and cereals.
-The fortress of Qaser Masuda is obvious evidence of the importance of the Bahareya Oasis to the Roman empire Particularly, their military and political control over this area.
+This was because it was not only an essential point in the trading routes, but it became a major producer of many goods such as wine, olive oils, dates, and cereals.
+The fortress of Qaser Masuda is obvious evidence of the importance of the Bahareya Oasis to the Roman empire, especially their military and political control over this area.

 The Bahareya Oasis Today

-At the Northernmost point of the Bahareya Oasis, there is the small lake of Al Marun that is surrounded by places with many rare birds for bird-watching enthusiasts.
+At the Northernmost point of the Bahareya Oasis is the small lake of Al Marun, surrounded by places with many rare birds for bird-watching enthusiasts.

 The Valley of the Golden Mummies

-In 1996, the famous Egyptian archeologist head of the supreme council of Antiquities, Mr. Zahi Hawas, along with his team, discovered a magnificent, expansive necropolis that dates back to the Roman era and is located 6 kilometers to the Southwest of Bawiti, the largest city of the Bahareya Oasis.
+In 1996, the famous Egyptian archeologist head of the Supreme Council of Antiquities, Mr. Zahi Hawas, along with his team, discovered a magnificent, expansive cemetery that dates back to the Roman era and is located 6 kilometers to the Southwest of Bawiti, the largest city of the Bahareya Oasis.

-The digging work began in 1999 and they were able to prove that this necropolis was by far the most important burial site of the Romans in all of Egypt.
-This necropolis contains hundreds of tombs over a surface area of about 36 square kilometers.
+The digging work began in 1999, and they proved that this cemetery was by far the most important burial site of the Romans in all of Egypt.
+This cemetery contains hundreds of tombs over a surface area of about 36 square kilometers.
 This astonishing discovery caused news to be spread all over the world and made Al Bahareya Oasis famous, giving the oasis a new touristic dimension.

-Dozens of mummies were discovered in perfect preservation state in the Valley of the Golden Mummies.
+Dozens of mummies were discovered in perfect preservation in the Valley of the Golden Mummies.
 Most of these mummies were mummified using the old method, cartonnage.
-This method consisted of covering the face of the mummy with a mask made out of linen and plaster.
+This method covered the mummy's face with a mask made out of linen and plaster.
 This mask was then decorated with many colorful reliefs.
-The mouth and eyes of the deceased were then painted on the mask to give a clearer image of his face.
+The mouth and eyes of the deceased were then painted on the front to give a clearer image of his face.

-The mummies of the Bahareya Oasis had the common Roman decoration that combined the traditional ancient Egyptian Pharaonic shapes with colors associated with Roman mythology.
+The mummies of the Bahareya Oasis had the typical Roman decoration that combined the traditional ancient Egyptian Pharaonic shapes with colors associated with Roman mythology.

 The temple and chapels of Ain El Muftella